 Three ways RMIT Foundation Studies nurtures success

-Designed specifically for international students, RMIT Foundation Studies is a pathway to higher study at RMIT University, both at vocational and undergraduate levels.
+Designed specially for international students, the program is a pathway to higher study at RMIT University, both at vocational and undergraduate levels.

-Giving students the knowledge, skills and confidence needed for future academic and career success, RMIT Foundation Studies allows you to build the core foundations for your discipline area, university life, and your career.
+Giving students the knowledge, skills and confidence needed for future academic and career success, Foundation Studies allows you to develop the skills required for your chosen discipline, life at university, and your future career.

 • Art, Design and Architecture